Government support for charities in the Covid-19 crisis

 - £26.35m is being distributed by the Department for Education for charities in England.
 However, some funds have been distributed to Childline—making them UK wide.
 It is unclear how to apply, but further details can be found here.

-- £7.8m is being distributed by the Home Office to charities in England and Wales.
-It is unclear how to apply but further details can be found here.
+- £7.6m is being distributed by the Home Office to charities in England and Wales.
+Applications are now closed, details here.

 Note, there is small difference in the values of the funds distributed by the Department of Education here, and what appears on the .gov page.
 This is because we have been informed the number on the .gov page has been rounded up, to £26.4m.
 The total value, of £34.15m is correct – both here and on the .gov page.

 - £30m: Domestic abuse survivors and survivors of sexual violence fund.
-This is for charities in England and Wales and is distributed via commissioning by Police and Crime Commissioners.
-It comes from two departments as follows:
+This is for charities in England and Wales and comes from two departments as follows:

-- £22m: Support for health charities.
+- £22m: Support for health charities, targeted to be distributed by the end of May.
 This is being distributed by the Department for Health and Social Care to the following organisations in England:

 - Up to £6.8m to support St John Ambulance.